 Watch Naira Marley and the cream of UK Afrobeats in the Moves cypher

 Over the past couple of years, MOVES has quietly established itself as one of the most on-point bellwethers of UK street culture -- whilst providing a platform for homegrown sounds to have a global impact too.
 If you’ve found yourself singing along to Afro B’s infectious Drogba, doing the Skiddibop, or embroiled in defending the innovations of UK drill against moral panic in the media, then you’ve got the MOVES team to thank.
 While broadly representing UK drill and Afrobeats acts -- Naira Marley and Skengdo & AM are among the most notable signings -- the label has shown little intention of getting comfortable.
 Recent roster additions include emo-trap duo 13XL and suburban upstarts LOVE SEPT., as well as a partnership with Afro Nation, suggesting MOVES will continue to define the cultural zeitgeist into the 2020s.
 (Will Pritchard)

 • Nervous Horizon

-Nervous Horizon head honchos TVSI and Wallwork have laboured steadily for five years, curating innovative, drums-forward club music with a distinct edge.
+Nervous Horizon head honchos TSVI and Wallwork have laboured steadily for five years, curating innovative, drums-forward club music with a distinct edge.
 Training a masterful eye on the UK scene (as well as global offshoots), the label continues to ply a percussive-heavy sound that reshapes rhythmic trends aimed directly at the dancefloor.
-The acclaimed NH compilations offer a comprehensive entry point -- showcasing everything from DJ Plead’s deliriously fine-tuned drum sequences, Shanghai-based Tzusing’s lo-fi techno, or TVSI’s own fractured spirituality that seamlessly melds Middle Eastern influences with the fundamentals of UK garage.
+The acclaimed NH compilations offer a comprehensive entry point -- showcasing everything from DJ Plead’s deliriously fine-tuned drum sequences, Shanghai-based Tzusing’s lo-fi techno, or TSVI’s own fractured spirituality that seamlessly melds Middle Eastern influences with the fundamentals of UK garage.
 (Esme Bennett)

 • Local Action